duc-cnzj/ip/README.md

 # default use both baidu and taobao. if you want use both, pls set baidu ak secret.
 $client->setProviderConfig('baidu', ['ak' => 'xxxxxxxxxxxx']);

-# package will try 3 times when provider response error. use try to reset tryTimes.
+# package will try 3 times when provider response error. use try method to reset tryTimes.
 $client->setIp('xxx.xxx.xxx.xxx')->try(10);

 # in laravel